Augmented-fourths tuning: B-F-B-F-B-F

 This tuning "makes it very easy for playing half-whole scales, diminished 7 licks, and whole tone scales," stated guitarist Ron Jarzombek, who has used it on two albums.
+Kurt Ballou of Converge used the tuning extensively on the 2001 album Jane Doe.
+He refers to it as “Open Slayer” and considers it a play on Sonic Youth’s famed CFCFCF tuning.
 This tuning was used in "Tri 7/5" by Shawn Lane (The Tri-Tone Fascination and Powers of Ten; Live!).